What is mutual fund NAV and how to calculate it?

 One of the major differentiators between stocks and mutual funds is NAV.

 NAV stands for Net Asset Value.
-In simple term, it is the per unit price of a mutual fund scheme.
+In simple terms, it is the per unit price of a mutual fund scheme.
 Let’s dive deeper.

 What is NAV in mutual funds?

 Typically, when a new fund is launched, the initial unit price is set at Rs.10 or Rs.100 or Rs.1000.
-This means that for a fund having assets of Rs.100 crore, there will be 10 crore units that will be created in case the face value is Rs.10 each.
+This means that for a fund having assets of Rs.100 crore, there will be 10 crore units that will be created if the face value is Rs.10 each.

 Investors will get units proportionate to their share in the pool.
-An investor with an investment worth Rs.10,000 will get 1,000 units.
+An investor who has put in Rs.10,000 will get 1,000 units.

-Once the scheme starts investing in the market, four things will happen:
+Once the scheme starts investing in the market, the following will happen:

-• New investors may want to come in and buy
+- New investors may want to come in

-To reflect the impact of the above changes, the fund house publishes the Net Asset Value (NAV) of the scheme at the end of each day.
+To reflect the impact of the above changes, the fund house publishes the Net Asset Value (NAV) of the scheme at the end of each day Effectively, the NAV represents the market price of one unit of the mutual fund,

 How is NAV calculated?